canbakiskan/sparse_coding_frontend/README.md

 ## Folder Structure

 Adversarial framework folder contains the codes for adversarial attacks, analysis, and adversarial training functions.
-Src folder contains all the necessary codes for autoencoder, training, testing, models, and utility functions.
+Src folder contains all the necessary codes for frontend, training, testing, models, and utility functions.
 Repository structure is as follows:

 ```
 Repository